thorin-schiffer/freeturn/docs/crm.md

 Click 'Send message' to send message and change the project's state or 'Just change state' to just change the state and not send the message.

+!!! warning
+    Make sure your [google oauth2 integration](configuration.md#google-oauth2) is activated, otherwise no messages will be sent

 ## CVs

 CV and project portfolio docs are your main tool to convince the client of yourself.
 Freeturn is built to make every